DripEmail/drip-woocommerce/readme.txt

 View detailed integration instructions in [MyDrip](https://www.drip.com/learn/docs/manual/woocommerce/integration-instructions).

 == Changelog ==
 = NEXT =

+= 1.0.5 =

+* Add option to have Email Marketing checkbox selected by default
 * Allow for checkbox string to be translated.
 (BenceSzalai)

 = 1.0.4 =